Skip to content

 A rebuild is the middle ground between a minor fix and a full replacement.
 This process involves taking the transmission apart and replacing only the damaged or worn-out internal components, like gears, bearings, or synchros.
 The cost for new parts alone can run anywhere from $1,500 to over $4,000, and that’s before you factor in the intensive labor required.
 A rebuild can be a great option if the transmission's core housing is still in good shape but key internal parts have failed.
 It essentially gives your existing transmission a new lease on life without the cost of a brand-new unit.

-The Cost of a Full Replacement
+Cost Breakdown: A Full Replacement

 Sometimes, the damage is just too extensive for a repair or rebuild to make sense.
 In these cases, a full replacement is the only way to get your truck safely back on the road.
 There's no flat rate for a replacement because the price depends on several key variables.
 The make and model of your truck, its age, the type of transmission (manual, automatic, or automated manual), and even your location all play a role in the final cost.
 A brand-new transmission for a newer truck will cost significantly more than a refurbished one for an older model.